edilma/RAG-App-HackTogether/README.md

+## Technical Overview
+Chat with own Data - ChatGPT-like Application using RAG pattern that allows to ask question to my own documents - I Used Semantic Kernel to integrate a LLM (OpenAI) using C# to orchestrate AI pluggins (Azure Cognitive Services).
+For the document embeddings I used Qdrant for the vector database and Pdfpig to extract the text content fromt the pdf files.
+I used Docker to host the database.

+## Tech Stack
+# .Net 8.0
+# Semantic Kernel
+# Azure Cognitive Service
+# Qdrant Vector Database
+# Docker
+# PdfPig

 ## Why I created the App

+Created to participate in the Microwoft Hackathon for .NET.
+The objective was to use .Net 8.0 capabilities and Artificial Intelligent tools within the .NET universe only...

 I developed this application with a specific focus in mind - to assist individuals who are seeking vital information and guidance, particularly in situations where access to accurate and reliable data can be life-changing.